-- 1. Press the P button; - 2.
-The instrument shows alternately the acronym of the first parameter promoted to this level and its value; - 3.
-With the ▲ and ▼ buttons assign to this parameter the desired value: - 4.
+- 1. Press the (P) button; - 2.
+The upper display will show the acronym of the first parameter promoted to this level while the lower display shows its value; - 3.
+By ♠ and ♥ buttons assign to this parameter the desired value; - 4.
 Press the P button in order to store the new value and go to the next parameter; - 5.
-When you want to reurn to the "Standard display" push the (U) button for more than 5 seconds.
+When you want to return to the "Standard display" push the (u) button for more than 5 seconds.